mahshidahmadian/heart-failure-Bayesian/README.md

 # Heart Failure Prediction with Hierarchical Bayesian Modeling

-This is a class project for Course: STAT 591 - Bayesian Statistics, Virginia Commonwealth University, year 2022.
+This is a project for the Bayesian Statistics year 2022.

 Predicting mortality in heart failure patients using a hierarchical logistic regression model fitted with MCMC (JAGS).